hirokoymj/javascriptmas2024/day-03/README.md

 [index.js](./index.js)

 ## Hint
-- There is NO way to stop or break forEach.
+- There is <b>NO way</b> to stop or break forEach.
 So to itelate hackedEmojis object to find matched emoji key, use for in.
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach

 <blockquote>